 Objective Concrete Pictorial Abstract У1 Taking away ones Using concrete apparatus such as cubes, counters etc. to show how objects can be physically taken away.
 Making use of drawn representations to show what has been taken away.
 5-2=3 5 - 2 = 3 У1 Counting Back Make the largest number in the number sentence.
 Move beads along as children count back in ones.
 14 - 5 = 9 Counting back on a number line.
-Number Line 0-30 Number Line 0-30 Number Line 0-30 Start at the largest number and count back showing the jumps on a number line.
-Mental calculation of thinking of 14 and counting back 5.
+Number Line 0-30 Number Line 0-3 Mental calculation of thinking of 14 and counting back 5.
 Use of fingers to help if needed.
 14 - 5 = 9 У1 Find the difference Compare amounts and objects to find the difference.
 Use counters or cubes to make bars to find the difference.
 Basic bar models help to show the difference.
 Counting on to find the difference.
-Number Line Number Sarah has 8 marbles.
+Number Line Number Line Drawing bars to find the difference.
+Sarah has 8 marbles.
 Tom has 3 marbles.
 Find the difference between the number of marbles the children have.
 8 - 3 = 5